-Members of the Lyric Opera Orchestra will also be featured in a movement of John Carter’s “Cantata” with J’Nai Bridges, performing from their homes.
+Members of the Lyric Opera Orchestra will also be featured in a movement of John Carter’s “Cantata” alongside J’Nai Bridges, performing from their homes.
 The repertoire for this concert will include music and/or texts by BIPOC artists, as well as selections by other composers in a combination of arias, songs, and spirituals, showcasing the range of the artists.
 Two pieces that Brownlee will be performing include "Ah! mes amis” from Donizetti’s La fille du régiment, and arrangements of spirituals by Damien Sneed, including “All Night, All Day.”
-Craig Terry and Lawrence Brownlee conceived the concert format in collaboration, with each performing artist selecting some of their favorite repertoire to share.
+While Craig Terry and Lawrence Brownlee conceived the concert format in collaboration, each performing artist has selected their own repertoire.

 “Many of my most treasured musical relationships have been with brilliant artists of color, including my dear friend Lawrence Brownlee,” said Terry.
 “We recognize that artists of color have not had equitable platforms from which to be heard.
 Collectively, we must do all that we can to bring about significant, permanent change.
 We hope this concert helps illustrate Lyric’s commitment to celebrating the depth, breadth, and virtuosity of the artistry of people of color in our community and on our stages.”